kubeedge/kubeedge/docs/proposals/csi.md

 to expose arbitrary storage systems to their containerized workloads.
 CSI Spec has already been released v1.1 and lots of CSI Drivers are released by vendors.
-CSI Volume Plugin was first introduced to Kubernetes v1.9 with Alpha and graduated to stable (GA) since v1.13.
+CSI Volume Plugin was first introduced to Kubernetes v1.9 with Alpha and graduated to stable (GA) since v1.13, and continuously be improved util now.

 * [CSI Spec](https://github.com/container-storage-interface/spec/blob/master/spec.md)
 * [CSI Drivers](https://kubernetes-csi.github.io/docs/drivers.html)